balmebru/FishIDisease/README.md

 The main issue is now two fold:

 - Determine the correct detection "depth" for multiple fishes behind each other (possibly applying a binary filter).
-- Create a validation step if a picture is even valid
+- Create a validation step to determine if a picture is even valid
-- Create a validation step if a mask is valid to be further processed
+- Create a validation step if a mask is valid

 ### Disease ID
 The main functionality processes the information extracted during the identification and segmentation step to classify fish health status.